MyMel2001/bruv/README.md

 - **Conflict-free merging** — union merge by default; when conflicts do happen, choose interactively or let AI resolve.
 - **No worktrees** — merge any snapshots simultaneously without the complexity.
 - **Simple conflict resolution** — no editing complex merge files.
 Pick A or B per file, or let AI decide.
-- **Built-in API server** — Express.js on port 2658 for GitHub-like app integration.
+- **Built-in API server** — Express.js on port 2658 for GitHub-like app integration (perhaps someone should make a "BruvHub"?).
 - **Auth system** — `bruv auth login` with username/password for private features.

 ## Install